JericWang/jericwang.github.io/index.md

 # Education and Experiences

-2019, he visits the University of Houston as an visiting researcher under supervision of Professor Zhu Han.
+2019, he visited the University of Houston as an visiting researcher under supervision of Professor Zhu Han.

 2016-present, he is studying for a Ph.D. in Information and Communication Engineering at the State Key Laboratory of Networking and Switching, Beijing University of Posts and Telecommunications, Beijing, China.